terhechte/Parsepaper/README.md

 ## ParsePaper

+Link Taskpaper files with Git commit so that commit messages automatically include the @done tasks from the task paper file.

-ParsePaper will help you to commit project changes to git if you keep all your tasks in a simple todo list textfile (typically a taskpaper file)
+This will help you to commit project changes to git if you keep all your tasks in a simple todo list textfile (typically a taskpaper file)

 ## Example